also known as: McKees Port, after its founder John McKee and later nicknamed, "Tube City"

 While writing for Steve ALLEN's early local radio program on CBS Radio station KNX in Los Angeles, the duo became interested in writing for Lucille BALL's new radio series "My Favorite Husband," and ultimately wrote for a 2.5 year duration.
 They also helped develop and create a vaudeville act for Lucille Ball and her husband, Desi ARNAZ, the basis for the pilot episode of the "I Love Lucy" series - writing for 39 episodes per season for the run of the show.
 Pugh and Carroll were nominated for three Emmys for their work on it.

 Marc CONNELLY (b.
-McKeesport, 13 December 1890), was an American playwright, director, producer, performer and lyricist.
+McKeesport, 13 December 1890), was a playwright, director, producer, performer and lyricist.
 He was a key member of the Algonquin Round Table and received the Pulitzer Prize for Drama in 1930.

 Since 1991, he has been a free-lance writer of nonfiction and fiction.

 David KALSTONE, (b.
-McKeesport, ____ 1933) was an American writer and literary critic.
+McKeesport, ____ 1933) was a writer and literary critic.

 He was the recipient of a Fulbright scholarship and studied at the University of Cambridge.
 He taught at Harvard University starting in 1959 and was a professor of English at Rutgers University from 1967 until his death.

 He lectured on and wrote about 20th century poets including Elizabeth Bishop and Robert Lowell.

 His friends included the poet James Merrill and the writer Edmund White, who is said to have portrayed Kalstone as the character Joshua in the novel "The Farewell Symphony."